 monthly help from a specialist, and/or monitoring by a specialist once a term together with daily support to help with a severe disorder when using language and social communication

-Examples of high needs - a student
+Examples of high needs.

 has severe cognitive delay and difficulties with almost all of the key competencies and learning areas in the New Zealand Curriculum.
 They require specialised teaching strategies to make progress in their learning.